-Over the next few months we will be creating the show’s narrative and strudcture alongside building a platform for the audience to go on a digigal journey within the show.
+Over the next few months we will be creating the show’s narrative and structure alongside building a platform for the audience to go on a digital journey.
 We will explore the ethics of digital ownership as well as privacy, grief and the privacy of grief.

 Our R&D period is supported by artsdepot, where we will be spending two weeks on a Creative Residency.
 This will be followed by a week of workshopping at the Southbank Centre.
 Alongside this we will be facilitating workshops with differeng groups across the country in partnership with artsdepot’s Creative Learning Team, The Lowry, Lighthouse Poole, South Street Reading and University of Reading.
 We’ll be chatting with people of different ages about their experience or opinions on digital identity, and how that impacts potential or experienced grieving.